ios-dev-ucdavis/course-website/_assignments/assignment_4.md

 **There are some requirements:**
 1. **You must create this `enum` in the file `Views/InspirationViews/InspirationView.swift`.**
 2. Your `enum` must have and only have two cases.
 One is named `quotes` and another one is named `images`.
-They are representing two different views that users want to display.
+They represents two different views that users want to display.
 3. Your `enum` must conform to `CaseIterable` protocol, so that you can use `.allCases` to iterate over all cases later in the `Picker`.
 4. Your `enum` must have a computed variable named `name: String`, which will return the capitalized string of each case.
 For example, if your `enum` is named as `InspirationType`, then when you access `InspirationType.quotes.name` it returns a capitalized `String` - "Quotes".
 If you access `InspirationType.images.name`, it returns a capitalized `String` - "Images".